 Learn about Rembrandt’s most beautiful and famous works at the Rijksmuseum.

-Rembrandt is the most famous painter of seventeenth-century Holland.
+Rembrandt is the most famous of seventeenth-century Dutch painters.
 At the Rijksmuseum you can learn all about this genius.
 Who was he, what set him apart and who were his friends, his loves, his competitors and his customers?
 At the Rijksmuseum you can see not only the largest but also the most representative collection of works spanning his entire career.
 Displayed in the context of Rembrandt’s era and his contemporaries, here his story comes to life.
 Of course you can also see the fascinating Night Watch, Rembrandt’s most famous painting.

 Who’s that girl

 Rembrandt’s wife Saskia died in same the year that he painted The Night Watch.
 She never got to see the finished canvas.
 Legend has it that Rembrandt paid tribute to his deceased wife by giving the girl in the picture her face.
 Whatever the case, the girl herself is a symbol of the militia company that commissioned this painting.
 That’s why there is a chicken with its claws clearly visible dangling from her belt, with behind it – and slightly harder to see – a type of musket used by the guardsmen, known as a klover.
 A bird’s claw and musket were the company symbols, from which they also took their name – the Kloveniers.
 But perhaps the main reason for the girl in the painting is that she captures light in the most beautiful way.
 And with that, she is the ‘painted proof’ of Rembrandt's special talent.